dcpim/classic/README.md

 * BUCKET_ACCOUNTING: S3 bucket for accounting (private)
 * BUCKET_DATA: S3 bucket for data (private)
 * BUCKET_MUSIC: S3 bucket for music (private)
+* AWS_LINK: AWS console link
+* REMOTE_NODE_1: Remote automation host 1
+* REMOTE_NODE_2: Remote automation host 2

 The `users` table should also be filled manually with the `admin` column being set to `1` for the site admin, and the `password` column being double SHA1 hashed.
+Usernames should be alphanumeric characters.

 ## Installation